GoJS API

 The default value is NaN, which will attempt to find a good value based on the number of nodes and links in each connected subgraph.

-• Gets or sets a random number generator.
-The default value is Math, which results in calling Math.random().
-Change this to null in order to use an instance of an internal repeatable pseudo-random number generator, which will become the new value of this property.
+Gets or sets a random number generator.
+The default value uses cryptographically secure random numbers via crypto.getRandomValues().
+Set this to Math to use Math.random() instead, or set this to null in order to use an instance of an internal repeatable pseudo-random number generator, which will become the new value of this property.

 The new value must be either null or an Object with a method named "random" taking zero arguments and returning a random number between zero (inclusive) and one (exclusive).